The HyperTexts

 At Tintagel

-The legend of what happened, as Snoopy would say, "on a dark and stormy" night at Tintagel is endlessly
+The legend of what happened "on a dark and stormy" night at Tintagel is endlessly

 intriguing.
 Supposedly, Merlin transformed Uther Pendragon to look like Gorlois so that Uther could sleep with Ygraine, the lovely wife of the